Airline policies for pregnant travellers

 A medical clearance is required if:

-- You have a complicated pregnancy such as twins; or
+- You have a complicated pregnancy such as placenta previa or bleeding

 If you are travelling internationally in the late stages of pregnancy and have stop-overs in your journey, please consider the possibility of early labour occurring during your stop-over.
 We have seen occasions where this happens and causes considerable distress - and often unexpected expense - for the mother.